USGS-R/WQ-Review/README.md

 4. Make sure Google Chrome is set as the system default browser (settings -> Default browser)

 5. Launch WQ-Review from the start-menu or desktop icon.
+A DOS window will appear first and then the application should launch in Google Chrome. **DO NOT CLOSE THIS DOS PROMPT, IT IS PART OF THE APPLICATION**

 #Installation for R users